tinahaibodi/weScan/README.md

 On opening the app, there is a camera view in the room with a dashboard and product inventory at the top.
 Upon moving the camera, you are given the ability to move the screen on top of hardware products to recieve information about whether they are ready to be shipped (box emoji) or need to be repaired (tool emoji) and the name of the product (identified through the neural network trained by our dataset in our TensorFlow and integrated with Microsoft's Custom Vision AI API).

-Moving the camera around the room, then you will be an augmented reality "portal" where you have the ability to view your prototypes in 3D Augmented Reality.
+Moving the camera around the room, then you will be an augmented reality where you have the ability to view your prototypes in 3D Augmented Reality.

 ## How I built it
 We built weScan with Apple's iOS ARKit, Tensor Flow, the Microsoft Custom Vision API, CocoaPods, AlamoFire CocoaPods, and CoreML Models.
 We integrated all of the following with the AR to create a comprehensive visual display with helpful information.